 Requirements aren’t typically managed from one department in an organization; they’re managed from strategic planning to portfolio management, program management, project management and continuous improvement departments.

-The benefits of managing your requirements over the course of the entire project is five-fold: it helps reduce costs, can improve project quality, helps decrease the time it takes to complete the project, decrease risks and can make your scope management plan effective.
+The benefits of managing your requirements over the course of the entire project are five-fold: it helps reduce costs, can improve project quality, helps decrease the time it takes to complete the project, decrease risks and can make your scope management plan effective.

 That’s why it’s important to have a requirements management plan—or RMP.
 This plan typically includes the following checklist: